AlejandroDelVecchio/alejandrodelvecchio.github.io/LICENCIA-PERSONAL.md

 The base theme code retains its MIT License.
-All modifications, configurations, and additional content created by Alejandro Del Vecchio are not covered by the MIT Lic
+All modifications, configurations, and additional content created by Alejandro Del Vecchio are not covered by the MIT License and may not be copied, reused, or redistributed without the author's explicit permission.

+**Summary:**
+- Original theme “portfolio-jekyll-theme” → MIT License (LeNPaul)
+- Site content, texts, and images → All rights reserved (c) Alejandro Del Vecchio